Restoration of historic recordings

 This paper takes a look at the descriptions of these facts in biographies and confronts them with their supporting documentary evidence, which consists of the corpus of Monteverdi’s letters, available to musicologists in different forms and languages since the last quarter of the XIX century.

-There is plausible evidence to support some of the claims regarding the causal relationship between the tragic events and the composition of the two laments, less weighty, however, are the arguments that he was a «visionary proto-lyricist» and a «loving hero», an image that can be related to early XX-century Italian scholars, for whom creating a national musical identity was of great importance.
-It seems as if, in many cases, musicologists have regarded the lack of negative evidence that would falsify their own biographical wishes as an affirmation of their validity, instead of looking for data that would confirm their provisional assumptions. back to top
+There is plausible evidence to support some of the claims regarding the causal relationship between the tragic events and the composition of the two laments.
+Less weighty, however, are the arguments that he was a «visionary proto-lyricist» and a «loving hero», an image that can be related to early XX-century Italian scholars, deeply involved in the creation of a national musical identity.
+It seems as if, in many cases, musicologists have regarded the lack of negative evidence that would falsify their own biographical wishes as an affirmation of their validity. back to top

 Religious music in the Missions of Chiquitos, Bolivia, in the XVIII century